cobwebos/docs/articles/iot-central/preview/howto-use-app-templates.md

 ---
-title: 导出 Azure IoT Central 应用程序 |Microsoft Docs
+title: Export an Azure IoT Central application | Microsoft Docs
-description: 作为解决方案经理，我想要导出应用程序模板以便能够重用它。
+description: As a solution manager, I want to export an application template to be able to reuse it.
 author: dominicbetts
 ms.author: dobett
 ms.date: 10/17/2019